Curriculum / Prospectus / Classes

 The curriculum at Birtenshaw School Bolton is varied, individualised and constantly adapted to meet the needs of every pupil.
 Each term has an overarching theme to support cross curricular links and help pupils connect the dots in their learning.

-It supports Birtenshaw’s vision of brightening lives and building futures by giving pupils the opportunity to learn and develop in a supportive and creative environment in which there is a focus on recognising achievement and supporting progression.
+It supports Birtenshaw’s vision of Transforming Lives by giving pupils the opportunity to learn and develop in a supportive and creative environment in which there is a focus on recognising achievement and supporting progression.

 Lessons are highly differentiated in order to meet the learning needs of all pupils and provide opportunities to develop functional skills, independence skills and skills for working life.
 Learning outcomes are accredited via AQA unit awards, GCSEs, Functional Skills and BTEC, ASDAN Awards and Arts Award.